This article will help you:

 Other tips in line with the FHA:

-- Don’t run a criminal background check until the end of the process, after applicants or tenants have passed other screening processes (like credit checks, rental history, and other qualifying criteria).
+- Don’t run a criminal background check until the end of the process, after candidates or tenants have passed other screening processes (like credit checks, rental history, and other qualifying criteria).

-- Give applicants or tenants an opportunity to provide context on the information that you found.
-A criminal record doesn’t always tell the whole story, and applicants may be able to provide additional context that helps you make a fairer decision.
+- Give candidates or tenants an opportunity to provide context on the information that you found.
+A criminal record doesn’t always tell the whole story, and candidates may be able to provide additional context that helps you make a fairer decision.

 How do you interpret a background check report for housing purposes?